edurange/edurange-flask/edurange_refactored/templates/tutorials/Metasploitable/Metasploitable.md

 ---

 ## Learning Objectives
+- use the Metasploit shell.

-- Learn to identify which services running on open ports are exploitable vulnerabilities.
+- identify targets and services running on open ports
+- given the service running and the version, find known vulnerabilities and severity.

-- Learn which exploits provided by the Metasploit framework to use.
+- find exploits provided by the Metasploit framework to use.

-- Learn to use the Metasploit Framework to exploit a vulnerable service.
+- use the Metasploit Framework to exploit a vulnerable service.

 ---